 Wrapping up, A Face in the Crowd is too preachy and smug to be great, and it certainly has not dated well in many aspects outside of its predictive power.
 Still, no one can deny that Kazan and Schulberg’s sociopolitical drama was absolutely right about where this nation was headed.
 And now that we’ve gotten there, one wishes for a similar film that might elucidate a way out.
 God wot!

 © Dan Schneider

 A FACE IN THE CROWD (1957).
-Dir.: Elia Kazan.
+Director: Elia Kazan.
 Cast: Patricia Neal.
 Andy Griffith.
 Anthony Franciosa.
 Walter Matthau.
 Lee Remick.
 Percy Waram.
 Paul McGrath.
 Marshall Neilan.
 Alexander Kirkland.
 Kay Medford.
-Scr.: Budd Schulberg; from his short story “Your Arkansas Traveler”
+Screenplay: Budd Schulberg; from his short story “Your Arkansas Traveler”